 On-site housing/kitchen facilities for up to 14 people; campground for up to 30 people; wet lab; library/storage area; 260 hectare (642 acre) transect grid; bird-banding station; marked trails and dirt roads; weather-recording station.

 The reserve bibliography includes citations of journal articles, books, theses, art, and other works published about or based on activities conducted at the reserve.

 Functional geographic information system (GIS); animal records since 1971; synoptic collections; bibliography of on-site research; photographic archive; users handbook.

-Reserve director, resident steward.
+Reserve director, steward.

 289 hectares (715 acres)